Apple Releases Aperture 3

 “I chose Aperture because it was the most powerful archiving application around, but it’s now an unbelievable imaging tool as well,” said Bill Frakes, Sports Illustrated staff photographer.
 “I am beyond impressed with the massive changes made in Aperture 3.”

-Aperture 3 allows you to organize large photo libraries with even more flexibility using Projects and the new Faces and Places.
-Faces uses face detection and recognition to find and organize your photos by the people in them.
+Aperture 3 allows you to organise large photo libraries with even more flexibility using Projects and the new Faces and Places.
+Faces uses face detection and recognition to find and organise your photos by the people in them.
 You can view faces across your entire photo library or view just the faces that appear in selected projects.
-In a new view that speeds up the organization process, Aperture 3 displays faces that have been detected but haven’t yet been named.
+In a new view that speeds up the organisation process, Aperture 3 displays faces that have been detected but haven’t yet been named.
 Places lets you explore your photos based on where they were taken, and like in iPhoto, Places automatically reverse geocodes GPS data into user-friendly locations.
-In Aperture 3, you can assign locations by dragging-and-dropping photos onto a map or by using location information from GPS enabled cameras, tracking devices or your iPhone® photos.
+In Aperture 3, you can assign locations by dragging-and-dropping photos onto a map or by using location information from GPS enabled cameras, tracking devices or your iPhone photos.

 The new Brushes feature allows you to add professional touches to your photos by simply painting effects onto the image.
 Aperture 3 includes 15 Quick Brushes that perform the most popular tasks like Dodge, Burn, Polarize and Blur, without the complexity of layers or masks.
 Brushes can automatically detect edges in your images to let you apply or remove effects exactly where you want them.
 Aperture 3 includes dozens of Adjustment Presets that apply a specific style or look to the entire image with just a click.
 You can create your own custom presets or explore the techniques of other photographers by importing theirs.